elektropay/payment-server/docs/design/README.md

 ## Conclusion

-In any case, that was cool!
+In any case, that was a cool exercise!
 Thanks for your time :)